Things To Do In Salzburg With Kids

 Salzburg for many years had been under control of the prince-bishops, so there is no surprise that central part of Old Town is occupied with their former residence.
 For those interested in history may find quite curious to visit the ornate halls and the nearby art gallery where Rubens paintings are exhibited.

-Hohensalzburg fortress on a rocky mountain can be seen from any point of city centre.
+Hohensalzburg fortress on a rocky mountain can be seen from any point of a city center.
 The fortress was originally built for an Archbishop, it dates back to 1070 years.
 The fortress is open from 9 a.m. to 8 p.m.
 Cable railway is the most convenient way to get there.
 The funicular departs every 10 minutes, starting at 9 a.m. (mind that during winter months the funicular may be closed).
 Check the details here.

 Salzburg Is A City Of Toys

-The main exhibition is located on the second floor of the museum, but kids usually don’t go further playground located on first one.
+The main exhibition is located on the second floor of the museum, but kids usually don’t go further playground located on the first one.
 Visit Burgerspitalgasse 2 – Salzburg Toy Museum.
 Check the details here.

 Let me continue the theme of Toys in Salzburg.
 There is a small museum of dolls in the Hohensalzburg Fortress that belongs to the Salzburg Marionette Theatre.
-The repertoire of the puppet theatre is amazing and at the same time quite predictable: the puppets are performing Mozart’s operas.
+The repertoire of the puppet theater is amazing and at the same time quite predictable: the puppets are performing Mozart’s operas.
 Puppets in the museum are crafted with extraordinary skill and love, so make sure to visit the museum.

 Salzburg For Kids

 House of Nature Museum (Haus der Natur) is a place your kids should definitely like.
 Age from 3 up to 14 years.
 All the things parents would like to tell their children about the world around us are gathered there in an understandable form.
-The topics affect planetary evolution, space exploration and many others.
+The topics affect planetary evolution, space exploration, and many others.
 A moving dinosaur meets the visitors.
 Reef sharks and piranhas may be found in numerous aquariums, 2 times a week at 10:30 a.m. visitors may attend fish feeding.
 Here are the exposition topics to make it all clear:

 - Dinosaurs and Prehistoric era;